umd-lhcb/ut-hw-doc/docs/backplane/backplane_depop.md

 !!! note
-    From the True configuration shown above, the pigtails `JP0-11` can be rearranged into the Mirror configuration, by swapping:
+    From the True configuration shown above, the pigtails `JP0-11` can be rearranged into the Mirror configuration by swapping:

     - `JP0/JP1` with `JP2/JP3`
     - `JP4/JP5` with `JP6/JP7`